Need a quick enchilada sauce without a grocery store run? How to make 1-minute homemade enchilada sauce from spaghetti sauce.

 Here’s the deal.
 If you add spices to spaghetti sauce you get enchilada sauce.
 Or, a sauce that isn’t really but sure as heck tastes like it.
 Because this sauce is so easy, I make enchiladas alllll the time.
 It’s a quick weeknight meal to make.
 As for the tomato sauce, use any of your favorite store-bought jars, cans or homemade.
 I’ve used store-bought plain sauce, sauce with basil and herbs, sauce with cheese, even sauce with wine.
 It all works, pretty much.

 The sauce is quite forgiving.
 Add a little more or less of spices to your taste.
 Need more than a cup?
 Double the recipe.
 Or just pour a little extra tomato sauce in the bowl and use heaping teaspoons of the spices.

 I added salt, pepper, garlic powder, cumin, basil, oregano, and chili powder to spaghetti sauce.
 You can also add some onion powder, if you like.
 I live in a house with a staunch no-onion eater, so I didn’t.
 (Eye roll-sigh.)

-Want to make more than enchiladas with enchilada sauce?
+Want to make more than enchiladas?
 I found a few ideas for you.
 This roundup of 15 recipes at babble includes pizza, salad, pasta and soup.
 This roundup from Home Cooking Memories includes casseroles, lasagna and even mac n’ cheese.